 Assists Wright State University faculty members to develop a new course or to revise an existing course offering that will feature international and/or comparative material, to organize a new study abroad program, or to enhance teaching methods that will promote international student success.
 Up to $2,000 per award.
-Funds can be used to cover necessary travel expenses, partial course release, purchase of teaching materials, etc. Up to four grants will be awarded this Spring Semester for projects to be undertaken during the Summer/Fall terms 2015.
-Deadline for applications is March 27, 2015.
+Funds can be used to cover necessary travel expenses, partial course release, purchase of teaching materials, etc. Grants will be awarded this semester for projects to be undertaken during upcoming terms.
+Deadline for applications is October 2, 2015.

 Applications should consist of the following: 1) A statement of purpose outlining the goals and objectives of the applicant.
 2) A detailed budget listing proposed expenditures.
 Include information on any cost-sharing opportunities.
 Indicate whether you have submitted this proposal to other funding sources.
 3) A copy of the applicant's curriculum vitae.
 4) A letter of support from the applicant's Department Chair and Dean.